 Once both Incoming and Outgoing server details have been verified successfully, the account will be listed in the POP Accounts page.
 If the Outgoing server details could not be authenticated directly, you will receive a verification email to the address provided.
 Only after the verification, you will be able to send emails using that particular email address.

 When you configure your POP account with a different Reply To address, you need to verify the Reply To address to start sending emails.
 A verification email will be sent to the Reply To address during configuration, with a confirmation code.

-Once you add the POP acounts, the accounts will be added in the left pane.
+Once you add the POP accounts, the accounts will be added in the left pane.
 Select the particular POP account to switch to the account and view the emails in the account.

-The server which you have added could not be connected in the given port number.
-You need to check with our Email Provider Help or Support for the exact Incoming POP server and Outgoing SMTP server details and port numbers.
+The server which you have added could not be connected to the given port number.
+You need to check with your Email service provider Help or Support for the exact Incoming POP server and Outgoing SMTP server details and port numbers.

 The Server you have provided can be connected without any issues.
 However, the server does not accept the credentials which you have provided.
-Verify if the username or password is misspelled.
+Verify if the 'User name' or 'Password' is misspelled.
 Some providers expect you to enable POP access at their end.
-If you are confident about the credentials you provide, you may need to contact your email provider for further steps.
+If you are confident about the credentials you provide, you may need to contact your Email service provider for further steps.

-If your server support SSL, but provides an invalid certificate, you may get an 'Invalid Certificate Error'.
-You may need to contact your email provider, to check if the server has a valid registered SSL certificate from a certified Vendor.
+If your server supports SSL but provides an invalid certificate, you may get an 'Invalid Certificate Error'.
+You may need to contact your Email service provider, to check if the server has a valid registered SSL certificate from a certified vendor.